pymc-devs/pymc-examples/myst_nbs/case_studies/blackbox_external_likelihood.myst.md

         outputs[0][0] = np.array(logl)  # output the log-likelihood
 ```

 Now, let's use this Op to repeat the example shown above.
 To do this let's create some data containing a straight line with additive Gaussian noise (with a mean of zero and a standard deviation of `sigma`).
-For simplicity we set [uniform](https://docs.pymc.io/api/distributions/continuous.html#pymc3.distributions.continuous.Uniform) prior distributions on the gradient and y-intercept.
-As we've not set the `grad()` method of the Op PyMC3 will not be able to use the gradient-based samplers, so will fall back to using the [Slice](https://docs.pymc.io/api/inference.html#module-pymc3.step_methods.slicer) sampler.
+For simplicity we set [uniform](https://docs.pymc.io/api/distributions/continuous.html#pymc.distributions.continuous.Uniform) prior distributions on the gradient and y-intercept.
+As we've not set the `grad()` method of the Op PyMC will not be able to use the gradient-based samplers, so will fall back to using the [Slice](https://docs.pymc.io/api/inference.html#module-pymc.step_methods.slicer) sampler.

 ```{code-cell} ipython3
 # set up our data